All the Features you need, built for Tolerance Stack-Up Analysis and Optimization

 Start without a ".STEP" File

-If you don't have a .STEP file yet - and start from a blank piece of paper - you can create a project without a .STEP file.
+If the user don't have a .STEP file yet - and start from a blank piece of paper - the user can create a project without a .STEP file.

 This allows project teams to: